Please Note - If you are cruising around Australia you need to select Pacific.

 You are not required to enter stop-over countries if your stop-over is less than 48 hours.

 The best travel insurance depends entirely on your planned trip and your circumstances.
 If you're a backpacker on a strict budget, you might want a no frills medical-only policy, while if you've paid a lot in deposits or if you have pre-existing health conditions, a more comprehensive policy might be best for you.
 While there's no single best travel insurance that's right for everyone, finding a policy that works for you is easy when you use our quote comparison to start comparing prices and features.
-You can also check out travel insurance reviews from customers on their customer service and claims experience.
+With Compare Travel Insurance, you can also read up on travel insurance reviews from customers to learn about their customer service and importantly claims experience.

 Although we recommend buying a policy as soon as you've started paying deposits for flights, accommodation and tours, you can buy travel insurance at any point, even if you are already overseas.
 Exclusions often apply though, so be sure to check the PDS before you buy.